gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 they will separately or jointly have been unheaded as they undoubtedly deserve.*

 Erileine stared into the distance.
 What *was* the "Great Work"?
-It couldn't mean invading the mountain---Lieutenant Jaromir had spoken as if it still lay ahead.
+It couldn't mean invading the mountain–Lieutenant Jaromir had spoken as if it still lay ahead.
 As hard as it was to stomach, it seemed that conquering Avaunt was just a stepping stone to something else.
 But what?